County of Rockwall Texas Homepage

 Outdoor warning sirens are NOT meant to be used as a warning system for people inside homes or buildings and should never be relied upon to wake you up.
 The outdoor warning sirens are meant to alert people outdoors that severe weather is imminent and they should seek shelter immediately.
 Remember to never call 9-1-1 when you hear sirens sound unless you have a true emergency that requires police or fire response.
 Since lives could be at stake, 9-1-1 phone lines must remain clear in order to address true emergencies in a timely manner.

-Currently, the cities of Rockwall, Royse City, and Rowlett are the only cities within Rockwall County that have an outdoor warning system.
+Currently, the cities of Rockwall, Heath, Royse City, and Rowlett have an outdoor warning system.

-The cities of Heath, McLendon-Chisholm, Fate do not currently have outdoor warning sirens.
-It is important for residents in these cities to have multiple ways to receive warnings in your home/office and during outdoor activities.
-We strongly suggest a NOAA all-hazards weather radio to keep in your home and office.
-There are also numerous apps available for weather alerts and all county residents are encouraged to sign up for our free emergency notification system called Nixle.
+The cities of McLendon-Chisholm and Fate do not currently have outdoor warning sirens.
+It is important for residents in these cities to have multiple ways to receive warnings in their home/office and during outdoor activities.
+We strongly recommend a NOAA all-hazards weather radio for your home and office.
+There are also numerous apps available for weather alerts, and all county residents are encouraged to sign up for our free emergency notification system called Nixle.
 To sign up for Nixle, text RCOEM to 888777 or visit nixle.com.

 What to Do When a Siren Sounds